Iris notha: Cultivation

 It is hardy to H2.
 It winters without shelter in various places within Russia.

 It was introduced to Britain in 1820.

-It was first grown in St. Petersburg Imperial Botanical Garden in 1841.
+It was first grown in the St. Petersburg Imperial Botanical Garden in 1841.

-It is cultivated in many botanical gardens of the USSR, including, Moscow, Syktyvkar, Michurinsk, Samara, Stavropol, Nalchik, Dnepropetrovsk, Uzhgorod and St. Petersburg.
+It was cultivated in many botanical gardens of the USSR, including, Moscow, Syktyvkar, Michurinsk, Samara, Stavropol, Nalchik, Dnepropetrovsk, Uzhgorod and Leningrad.

 It is suitable to be grown in parks in dry conditions.
 It is tolerant of acid soils.

 Propagation

 It can also be propagated by division or by seed growing.